bash4Dev/alx-low_level_programming/0x09-static_libraries/README.md

 ## Tasks:

+[x] Task 0:
-0. A library is not a luxury but one of the necessities of life
+ A library is not a luxury but one of the necessities of life

   * Create the static library libmy.a containing all the functions listed below: